General guidelines for grants

 - Carefully read all documents, including the Terms and Conditions.
 You are responsible for all the information provided.

 - Return any other requested items included in your award letter package.

-- Notify the Financial Aid office if your living arrangements or enrollment have changed.
+- Notify the Office of Financial Aid if your living arrangements or enrollment have changes.

-If your original award package changes, we will notify you via your college email account and ask you to log in to Merlin to review the changes.
+If your original aid offer changes, we will notify you via email.
 Revisions may occur for the following reasons:

 - You withdraw from the College.
-Please contact Student Affairs at 630-637-5151 if you are withdrawing.
+Please contact your success coach.

-- Your failure to respond to letters or requests for information.
+- You fail to respond to letters or requests for information.

 - There is a change in living arrangements.